h20lady/GettingandCleaning_CourseProject/CodeBook.md

 The raw data set includes:

-- 'features.txt': List of all features.
+- 'features.txt': List of all 3-axial motion variable names.

-- 'activity_labels.txt': Links the class labels with their activity name.
+- 'activity_labels.txt': Links the class labels in the train and test data sets with corresponding activity name.

 - 'train/X_train.txt': Training set.